dariober/ASCIIGenome/README.md

 will move the window forward by half its size. `h <ENTER>` will show help.

-Some features of Unix console are enabled, The arrow keys UP and DOWN scroll previous commands and TAB autocompletes commands.
+Some features of Unix console are enabled, the arrow keys UP and DOWN scroll previous commands and TAB autocompletes commands.
-Just pressing ENTER will repeat the previous command, this is handy to quickly scroll along the genome.
+Just pressing ENTER will repeat the previous command and this is handy to quickly scroll along the genome.
 For example:

 ```
 [h] for help: ff <ENTER> ## Move forward